ArchipelagoMW/Archipelago/worlds/kh2/docs/en_Kingdom Hearts 2.md

 - Lingering Will
 - Starry Hill
 - Transport to Remembrance
-- Each of the Goddess of Fate and Paradox Cups
+- Godess of Fate cup and Hades Paradox cup

 <h2 style="text-transform:none";>Quality of life:</h2>